Ale557333/to-do-list/README.md

 ## 🎯 Features

-This project is a To Do List in Java Script.
+This project is a To Do List in JavaScript.

 ---